ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## Can virtual machines use the secondary IP block that came with the server?
 {: #can-virtual-machines-use-the-secondary-ip-block-that-came-with-the-server}

-No. The secondary IP that was provided with your server is routed specifically to work on the physical server and not a virtual machine.
+No. The secondary IP that was is provided with your server is routed specifically to work on the physical server and not a virtual machine.
 You need portable IP blocks to connect your virtual machine to the network.

 ## What are portable IP addresses?
 {: #what-are-portable-ip-addresses}